morrownr/USB-WiFi/The_Short_List.md

 The Short List - Superstar USB WiFi Adapters for Linux

 Note: This list is subject to change as new information becomes available.
-Your input (Issues) is welcome.
+Your input is welcome.

 -----